Pine Tree Ants

 The pine tree ant is similar to the odorous house ant in several ways and is sometimes confused with them.
 Both are uniformly darkish brown and both gives a noticeable odor when crushed.
 The body size of pine tree ants ranges from that of the odorous house ant to about twice that size, in the same colony.
 You need to look at a number of specimens to assess body size and you should be able to spot the size differences between individuals in a single colony.
 OHA have little noticeable size variation like pine tree ants do.
 And unlike the OHA, pine tree ants nest in ceilings, kick out piles of sawdust and can form very long networks of trails.
-Trails often follow along telephone lines leading ultimately to a branch of an often remote pine tree.
+Trails sometimes follow along telephone lines, leading ultimately to a branch of a remote pine tree.

 Houses serve as nesting sites